 What is CarPlay?

 CarPlay is not an in-car system that runs iOS or iOS apps.
 It's a system that integrates your iPhone apps with your car's digital systems, allowing you to control them and your device, more easily.

-The idea is that you plug your iPhone into your car via USB, which instantly handshakes with your vehicle.
+The idea is that you plug your iPhone into your car via a lightning cable, and it instantly handshakes with your vehicle.
 You can then use the functionality of your iPhone without having to fumble around with it and take your eyes off the road.
 It's safer, easier and more convenient - or that's the idea, anyway.

 What can CarPlay do?

 The idea of CarPlay is that it allows you to use all your iPhone's functionality without actually touching it.
-So that includes playing your music, navigating to the shops, taking phone calls, reading text messages and even watching YouTube videos.
+So that includes playing your music, navigating to the shops, taking phone calls, reading and text messages.

 In theory, there are no limits to the interplay.
 Perhaps you'll even be able to turn your wipers on and off simply by talking to Siri or unlock your vehicle using your iPhone - but that's a way off even if it's possible.

 From the start, you'll be able to use your iPhone's phone and messaging functionality, play your iTunes music, navigate using Apple Maps and watch videos.